1ultimat3/PcapViz/README.md

 # PcapViz
-PcapViz visualizes network topologies and provides graphs and simple statistics based on pcap files.
+PcapViz draws networks as device topologies and as information flows using the packet information in pcap files captured from a network device using tcpcap or other capture software.
+It filters and optionally displays the captured packets at any one of 3 "levels".
+These do not exactly correspond to the OSI model being device level traffic, ip communication and tcp/udp communication respectively.
-It separates out device traffic, ip communication and tcp/udp communication into separate graphs making it much easier to see the data flows at each level rather than mixing them up as most other packages do.
+Each yields a distinct network graph.
+This separation makies it much easier to see the data flows at each level rather than mixing them up as many other visualisation packages do.
 It should be possible to determine key topological nodes or to spot patterns of data exfiltration attempts more easily.

 ## Features
-- Draw network topology: 2 = device and communication graphs: 3 = ip; 4 = tcp/udp)
+- Network topology graphs - 2 = device; conversation information flow graphs: 3 = ip, 4 = tcp/udp
 - Communication graph node labels show country information and connection stats
 - Lists the most frequently contacted and frequently sending machines
-- Node labels include the host domain name if available from a reverse DNS lookup
+- Node labels include the host domain name if available from a reverse DNS lookup.
+- command line choice of Graphviz graph layout engine such as dot or sfdp.

 ## Usage